MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/gaze-in-directx.md

             float3 eyeGazeOrigin = spatialRay.Origin;
             float3 eyeGazeDirection = spatialRay.Direction;

-            // Do something with the eye gaze
+            // Do something with the eye-gaze
         }
     }
 }